Characteristics of wood mulch and other products used when landscaping garden beds

-When considering which type or color of mulch to use in your landscape beds it really helps to have photos of the various products available.
-This page will assist you in the selection of the mulch you like, even though these photos may vary slightly from the actual mulch products you will find at your local landscape supply.
+When considering which type or color of mulch to use in your landscape beds it really helps to have photos of the various products.
+This page will assist you in the selection of mulch you like, even though these photos will vary slightly from the actual mulch products you find at your local landscape supply.

 Mulches fade and breakdown, but fading seems to be the leading reason for homeowners to re-mulch their beds.